rstol/md-cv/index.md

 ## Currently

-I’m a Computer Science student at ETH Zürich shortly before graduation.
+I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer in product and customer-centric projects focusing on quality and fast iteration speeds.

+I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
+I love to come up with my own goals and their execution as a manager of one.

 In the fall of 2022 I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.

 ## Employment